Hunting License Donations

 Donating a License

-- Once the Department receives a written request, it will be routed to the next approved nonprofit organization on the list.
+- Once the Department receives the written consent request form, it will be routed to the next in sequence approved nonprofit organization

 Eligibility Requirements for Recipients